 Sec tion Page

 PART 1 - Preliminary

 1. Short title 9

 2. Interpretation 9

 3. Application 12

 PART 2 - Establishment, functions and administration of the Utility Regulation and Competition Office

 4. Establishment of the Utility Regulation and Competition Office 12

-5. Use of seal and authentication of documents 12
+5. Use of seal and authentication of documents

-6. Principal functions of the Office 12
+6. Principal functions of the Office 13

 7. Duty to consult 15

 8. Duty to publish 16

-9. Information gathering powers 16
+9. Information gathering powers 17

 10. Notification of contravention of information requirements 17

-11. Penalties for contravention of information requirements
+11. Penalties for contravention of information requirements 19

 12. Cabinet may give general directions

 PART 3 - The Board

 13. Board of directors 20

 14. Structure of Board 20

 15. The Chair 21

 16. The Deputy Chair 21

 17. Duties of Chair and Deputy Chair 21

 18. Appointment of non-executive members 22

-19. Reappointment of non-executive members 24
+19. Reappointment of non-executive members

-20. Tenure of office 24
+20. Tenure of office

-21. Resignation 24
+21. Resignation

 22. Revocation of appointments

 23. Procedure and meetings

 24. Disclosure of Members' interests

 25. Remuneration: Board and committee members

 PART 4 - Committees

 26. The Risk and Audit Subcommittee 26

-27. Committees 27
+27. Committees

 PART 5 - The staff

 28. Appointment of Chief Executive Officer 28

-29. Executive members
+29. Executive members 28

-30. Chief Executive Officer and Executive Directors
+30. Chief Executive Officer and Executive Directors 28

-31. Secretary
+31. Secretary 30

-32. Power to employ staff, etc
+32. Power to employ staff, etc 30

-• •

 PART 6 - Financial and accountability provisions

+00 • 0.0

-33. Financial year 30
+33. Financial year

-34. Financial procedure 31
+34. Financial procedure

-35. Borrowing powers 31
+35. Borrowing powers

-36. Advances, grants and guarantees 32
+36. Advances, grants and guarantees

-37. Repayment of advances 32
+37. Repayment of advances

-38. Reserve fund 32
+38. Reserve fund

-39. Balancing of revenue account 33
+39. 40.
+Balancing of revenue account

-40. Accounts and audit 33

-41. Annual plan and annual budget 33
+40. 41.
+Annual plan and annual budget

-42. Performance audit 34
+41. 42.
+Performance audit

-43. Publication of accounts and annual report 34
+42. 43.
+Publication of accounts and annual report

+40. Tublication of accounts and annual report

 PART 7 - Significant market power

-44. Office's power to determine that a sectoral provider has significant market power 35
+44. Office's power to determine that a sectoral provider has significant market power

-45. Conditions on significant market power sectoral providers
+45. Conditions on significant market power sectoral providers 35

 PART 8 - Merger control

-40 •

 46. Shares of licensee not to be issued or transferred without approval of the Office 37

-47. Office to regulate changes in control in relation to licensees
+47. Office to regulate changes in control in relation to licensees 39

 48. Change in control

-49. 50 Questions to be determined
+49. Questions to be determined

+50. Principles to be applied in appraising a change of control

-51. Media enterprises
+51. Media enterprises 41

 52. Appraisal of change in control

 53. Fees in respect of merger applications

 54. Timetable for appraisal of changes in control 42

 PART 9 - Consumer protection

+EE • 40

-55. Industry Codes 43
+55. 56.
+Industry Codes

-56. Codes adopted by the Office

-57. Consumer Codes of Practice 44
+56. 57.
+Consumer Codes of Practice

-58. Remedies 44
+57. 58.
+Remedies

-59. Handling appeals from customers
+56. 59.
+Handling appeals from customers

-60. Consumer Councils 45
+60. Consumer Councils

 PART 10 - Alternative Dispute Resolution

 61. Alternative dispute resolution schemes 45

 PART 11 - Promotion of economic development

 62. Duty to promote innovation

 63. Duty to promote and facilitate Universal Service

 64. Strategic vision 46

 PART 12 - Anti-competitive practices

-65. Interpretation for the purposes of this Part
+65. Interpretation for the purposes of this Part 47

 66. Agreements, etc. preventing, restricting or distorting competition

 67. Individual exemptions

 68. Exemptions

 69. Cancellation, etc. of individual exemptions

 70. Abuse of dominant position

 71. Office's power to investigate

-72. 73.
-Powers when conducting investigations
+72. Powers when conducting investigations

-73. 74.
-Power to enter premises under a warrant Entry of premises under warrant: supplementary
+73. Power to enter premises under a warrant

+74. Entry of premises under warrant: supplementary

-74. 75.
-Decisions following an investigation
+75. Decisions following an investigation

 76. Directions in relation to agreements

-70. 77.
-Directions in relation to agreements Directions in relation to conduct
+77. Directions in relation to conduct

-77. 78.
-Enforcement of directions
+78. Enforcement of directions

 79. Interim measures

 80. Penalties for infringing section 66 or 70 prohibitions

 81. Recovery of penalties

-82. Appropriate level of a penalty
+82. 83.
+Appropriate level of a penalty

-83. Agreements notified to Office
+55.

 PART 13 - Discontinuation of activities

-84. Cease and desist orders 57
+84. Cease and desist orders

-85. Application for enforcement
+85. Application for enforcement 57